FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/working_efficiently_with_jupyter_lab.md

 #### Access a cell's result

-Surely you have experienced this facepalm moment when your cell with `extremely_long_running_dataframe_transformation(df)` is finally finished but you forgot to store the result in another variable.
+Surely you have experienced this facepalm moment when your cell with `long_running_transformation(df)` is finally finished but you forgot to store the result in another variable.
 Don't despair!
-You can just use `result = _{CELL_NUMBER`, e.g. `result = _42`, to access and save your result.
+You can just use `result = _NUMBER`, e.g. `result = _42`, where `NUMBER` is the execution number of your cell, e.g. `In [42]`, to access and save your result.

 #### Use the multicursor support